Our history

 Our archivist is currently deep in the archives, uncovering fascinating facts and figures that highlight our innovative approach and the difference we’ve made in the lives of those we support.
 From groundbreaking programmes to everyday moments of joy, we’re excited to share these stories with you...

-• The Botton Woodworking Shop and Jenga (1980s): In the early 1980s, our Botton woodworking shop was approached by the creator, Leslie Scott, of the now-famous game Jenga to produce the first 100 sets.
+- The Botton Woodworking Shop and Jenga (1980s): In the early 1980s, our Botton woodworking shop was approached by the creator, Leslie Scott, of the now-famous game Jenga to produce the first 100 sets.
 These were sold in Harrods and showcased at a toy fair before Jenga became the global sensation it is today, thanks in part to our early involvement.
 The blocks of the first sets of Jenga were manufactured for Scott by the Camphill Village Trust in Botton, Yorkshire.
-The V&A Museum of Childhood has exhibited one of the original sets of Jenga since 1982.
+Young V&A, formerly the V&A Museum of Childhood, currently has one of the original Jenga sets on display in their Play Gallery.

 Looking ahead...